JulianKemmerer/PipelineC/README.md

 A hardware description language (HDL) adding high level synthesis(HLS)-like automatic pipelining as a language construct/compiler feature.

-If a computation can be written as a [pure function](https://en.wikipedia.org/wiki/Combinational_logic) without side effects (i.e. no registers/static variables) then it can be autopipelined.
+If a computation can be written as a [pure function](https://en.wikipedia.org/wiki/Combinational_logic) without side effects (i.e. no registers/static variables) then it can be auto-pipelined.
 Conceptually similar to technologies like [Intel's variable latency Hyper-Pipelining](https://www.intel.com/content/www/us/en/programmable/documentation/jbr1444752564689.html#esc1445881961208) and [Xilinx's retiming options](https://www.xilinx.com/support/answers/65410.html).
 Sharing some of the compiler driven pipelining design goals of [Google's XLS Project](https://google.github.io/xls/), the [DFiantHDL language](https://dfianthdl.github.io/), and certain [CIRCT](https://circt.llvm.org/) dialects as well.

 PypelineC consists of [**Pypeline**](docs/README.md) (new, Python based) and [**PipelineC**](https://github.com/JulianKemmerer/PipelineC/wiki) (legacy, C based).
 Pypeline is a work in progress in becoming feature complete with PipelineC, but already has many new features that PipelineC lacks.